Eye Care in Downtown Seattle

 Including Glaucoma, Macular Degeneration, and Cataracts.

 Early identification of a child's vision problem is crucial.
-Visit one of our offices in Bellevue or Downtown Seattle and help your kids out at school with their next visit!
+Visit one of our offices in Downtown Seattle and help your kids out at school with their next visit!

 Color Vision Deficiency (CVD) is different than "Color Blindness".
 Color vision deficiency means that you are unable to distinguish between various shades of colors whereas those who are colorblind cannot distinguish between colors at all.